 Developing hands-on project management skills and contacts with art world professionals who will share their own expertise, students will come away from the project having gained invaluable experience to invest in their own future projects.
 The commission may be delivered in any media, digital, physical or hybrid.
 It might be object, process or performance-based.

 If you’re interested in being a partner for the project, get in touch with Rachel McHale at firstname.lastname@example.org.

-Keep an eye on the Sotheby's Institute news page for further updates on this exiting student-led commission.
+Keep an eye on the Sotheby's Institute news page for further updates on this exciting student-led commission.